rtmdrr/rtmdrr.github.io/_pages/cv.md

 * (2020-present) Postdoctoral Researcher at the Cognitive Computation Group at the Department of Computer and Information Science, University of Pennsylvania, working with Prof. Dan Roth

 * (2016-2020) Ph.D. at the faculty of Industrial Engineering and Management at the Technion, working under the supervision of Asst.
 Professor Roi Reichart.
-My thesis title: Structured Solutions in Natural Language Processing: Algorithms and Statistically Sound Evaluation.
+Thesis title: Structured Solutions in Natural Language Processing: Algorithms and Statistically Sound Evaluation.
 GPA: 93.5.
 * (2014-2016) Master in Operation Research for completing the requirements for the Master's degree during the PhD studies, Technion.
 * (2010-2014) B.Sc. in Industrial Engineering and Management, Business Information Systems major, Technion.
 Graduated Cum Laude.
 4 Dean's Honor Rolls.
 GPA: 87.9.